gustavo910/ProjetoSqlFutebol/README.md

 ### Installing

-To open such a project it is necessary to activate xamp or wamp and open the damage database in the HeidiSql program as root and import the sql file.
+To open such a project it is necessary to activate xamp or wamp and open the damage database in the HeidiSql program as root and import the sql file or enter the query bar, paste the sql file and run it